Tracking for a new era.

 So, having spent the past few years developing expertise in marrying these new technologies with accepted wisdom on tracking across six continents (we’re only missing Antarctica), we thought we would share a few MAC recommendations for a successful and effective tracker programme:

-• Get buy-in from key stakeholders, ensure the tracker is aligned with business strategy, be clear on who is the lead decision maker on the client-side team; and for global trackers, understand the role and influence of local markets.
+Get buy-in from key stakeholders, ensure the tracker is aligned with business strategy, be clear on who is the lead decision maker on the client-side team; and for global trackers, understand the role and influence of local markets.

-• Go for big sample sizes: do consider using a good chunk of the cost savings you will enjoy from MAC by increasing the sample size, this will mean fewer bumps in the trend lines due to a lower margin of error.
+Go for big sample sizes: do consider using a good chunk of the cost savings you will enjoy from MAC by increasing the sample size, this will mean fewer bumps in the trend lines due to a lower margin of error.

-• Aim for always-on/continuous fieldwork: this means you will never miss capturing the effect of any competitor activity or unforeseen economic events.
+Aim for always-on/continuous fieldwork: this means you will never miss capturing the effect of any competitor activity or unforeseen economic events.
 It also means you can capture any date period in time via the dashboard reporting facility.

-• Bear in mind when designing the question formats that the majority of respondents will complete the survey on a mobile phone, so will have a different visual experience from those on a desktop.
+Bear in mind when designing the question formats that the majority of respondents will complete the survey on a mobile phone, so will have a different visual experience from those on a desktop.
 Make sure there is question variety within these constraints to minimise respondent fatigue.
 Monitoring data quality and respondent engagement is even more important on a tracker so keep a close eye on that on an ongoing basis.

-• Consider a modular approach: For instance, you might want to turn on or turn off certain (customised) modules in certain markets depending on what activity is happening in that market or the broader economic landscape.
+Consider a modular approach: For instance, you might want to turn on or turn off certain (customised) modules in certain markets depending on what activity is happening in that market or the broader economic landscape.

-• Provide regular dashboard updates: this is a key way to maintain stakeholder engagement.
-While updates every month is entirely possible if there is a lot of market activity, we have found that every two months is usually frequent enough to observe changes in the data.
+Provide regular dashboard updates: this is a key way to maintain stakeholder engagement.
+While updates every month is entirely possible if there is a lot of market activity, we have found that every three months is usually frequent enough to observe changes in the data.
 Our dashboards are online but you can download the charts and data into editable PowerPoint, Excel or PDF if you want to!

-• Reporting/analysis: It’s important to have senior experienced researchers working throughout the lifetime of a tracking programme, from set-up/design through each update and reporting phase.
+Reporting/analysis: It’s important to have senior experienced researchers working throughout the lifetime of a tracking programme, from set-up/design through each update and reporting phase.
 Odds on we will be thinking about your tracker between updates too!

-• Refresh/innovate: to keep stakeholders engaged it’s important to keep asking yourself is there any additional analysis that can be done to test hypotheses/add value.
+Refresh/innovate: to keep stakeholders engaged it’s important to keep asking yourself is there any additional analysis that can be done to test hypotheses/add value.
 Have a good think about how you visualise these outputs.

-• Be available and responsive.
+Be available and responsive.

-• A successful tracker should be consistent in its core for a number of years, so be mindful of mission creep over time with regard to primary objectives vs nice to haves.
+A successful tracker should be consistent in its core for a number of years, so be mindful of mission creep over time with regard to primary objectives vs nice to haves.

 There’s more to say, but we hope you get the gist that we love trackers and think that with MAC they can be more actionable, more frequent and visible, offering a better return on investment.